shehzadashiq/aws-bootcamp-cruddur-2023/journal/week10.md

 ## Troubleshooting

-### Changes need to DB SG once the stack has been created.
+### Changes need to DB SG once the stack has been created

 To allow connectivity from Gitpod and my desktop extra rules to allow traffic on port 5432 needed to be created.